 To find out more about making a claim against Chessington World of Adventures, the guide explains how a personal injury lawyer could help you and talk through the process associated with No Win No Fee claims.

 There are a number of ways in which someone could be injured at a theme park, and therefore there are various injuries you could sustain.
-At Alton Towers, In 2015, there was a crash on The Smiler which led to four people being airlifted to hospital.
-Two of the victims eventually required part of a leg amputated.
 However, there have been other accidents at theme parks which also led to serious injuries, including:

 - In 2014, a man broke his neck on Blackpool Pleasure Beach’s Grand National ride

 - In 2011, a woman incurred serious leg injuries due to being flung from the log flume at Bridlington Bayside Fun Park

 - In 2011, a woman suffered head injuries thought to be life-threatening when part of the Surf Rider ride collapsed